I Tried TikTok's Semi-Permanent Lip Liner & Have Many Regrets

 As the tint dried, I found it difficult to move my lips out of fear of them cracking.
 Twenty minutes went by pretty quickly though and peeling off the tint was seriously satisfying.
 What I was left with, however, wasn't anything akin to the warm brown shade the tube suggested.

-On me it looked almost black, as though I'd traced my lips with liquid eyeliner.
+On me, it looked almost black, as though I'd traced my lips with liquid eyeliner.
 If I've learned anything from Beauty In A Tik, though, it's that makeup can be salvaged.
-I grabbed my favourite nude lipstick (VIEVE Modern Matte Lipstick in Comin' in Haute, £19) and piled it on, going over the black lines like I usually would with lip liner.
+I grabbed a nude lipstick and piled it on, going over the black lines like I usually would with lip liner.
 At this point, I didn't give any thought to what my lips would look like sans lipstick...

+While this worked for a little while, the lines were just too obvious and peeked through the lipstick, no matter how many layers I applied throughout the day.
+That, of course, is a testament to the staying power of the product when used correctly — on brows.
+But with it on my lips, I'm sad to report that I resembled pop art.

 Advertisement